johnsibly/asteroid-party/README.md

 ## Heroku deployment

 In addition to running this locally, I was keen to make accessable accross the internet, so ran on Heroku.

-Do do this assuming you have heroku set up (otherwise follow locally https://devcenter.heroku.com/articles/getting-started-with-nodejs)
+Make sure you have Heroku set up by following there steps on https://devcenter.heroku.com/articles/getting-started-with-nodejs

+Then do
 `heroku create`
 or
 `heroku apps:create --region eu`